-Source: Three people shot on campus of the University of North Carolina at Charlotte
+Two dead after shooting on campus of the University of North Carolina at Charlotte

-(CNN)At least three people were shot Tuesday and one person was in custody after an incident on the campus of the University of North Carolina at Charlotte, according to a city official.
+(CNN)Two people are dead after a shooting on the campus of the University of North Carolina at Charlotte, according to Mecklenburg Emergency Medical Service Agency.

+Two other people are being treated for life-threatening injuries, and two more people have non-life threatening injuries, the agency said.

 Law enforcement officers were sweeping the affected buildings, the university tweeted.